 - Have retractable roofs and windows.
 And that’s useful in a place like the Netherlands, where the weather is as indecisive as a child with a €10 euro bill in a toy store.
 But we don’t have to worry about that.
 If it rains we put up the roof and slide in the windows.
 If it doesn’t, then you get to sit in the sunshine.
 We even have heating and blankets!

 - Are personable.
 The boats fit 10 people comfortably and give you a 360 degree view of your surroundings.
 In this way, you can easily share with the rest of the passengers what you just spotted.
 It also makes it incredibly easy to ask questions of the skippers as he or she is at most just two arm’s lengths away.

-We have six fully-trained skippers who know the canals so well that joining them on the boat is like slipping into your favourite comfortable shoes – soft glorious bliss.
-They will gladly tell you about the colourful history of this unique city.
+We have four fully-trained skippers who know the canals so well that joining them on the boat is like slipping into your favorite comfortable shoes – soft glorious bliss.
+They will gladly tell you about the colorful history of this unique city.

 Their names are:

 - Paap (He is also the owner.
 Read his story!)